HMojadidi/Election_Analysis/README.md

     .
 Diana DeGette: 73.8% (272,892)
     .
 Raymon Anthony Doanne: 3.1% (11,606)
     .
 The winner of the election was Diane Degette.
     .
-The results  were generated on an election_Analysis.txt:
+The results were generated on an election_analysis.txt: